MikhailovAlexander/adm_project/README.md

 ### 1.2.
 Diagrams for the horse keeping actions:

+First, the process of registering clients for horse keeping services was considered.
+This process involves the Horse Owner and the Manager.
+The process is started when there is a request from the client.
+The Manager then checks whether the client from which the request was made is a new client or not.
+If the client has not contacted the company before, the manager registers a new client.
+After registration or if the client has previously visited the equestrian center, the manager makes an offer for maintenance services.
+If the client is satisfied with the offer, the Manager informs about the need to check the veterinary documents.
+Otherwise, the process ends because the organization is unable to meet the customer's needs.
+If the veterinary documents are filled out correctly, the Manager concludes an agreement with the client, after which the client pays for the maintenance of the horse.
+If the veterinary documents are not filled out correctly or are missing, the Horse Owner will prepare the correct documents.
+Next, the Manager checks the veterinary documents again.

 ![Image 1.2.
 The activity diagram for the for horse keeping contract](diagrams/Contract_for_horse_keeping.jpg)

 Image 1.2.
 The activity diagram for the for horse keeping contract